elastic/ece-support-diagnostics/README.md

 ## Description

-The support diagnostic utility is a bash script that will gather ECE logs, metrics and information on the the host where the ECE instance is running; the resulting archive file can be then provided to Elastic support for troubleshooting and investigation purposes.
+The support diagnostic utility is a bash script that you can use to gather ECE logs, metrics and information directly on the the host where the ECE instance is running; the resulting archive file can be then provided to Elastic support for troubleshooting and investigation purposes.

 ## How to use